Zoya Cherkassky-Nnadi: October 7 works

+Cherkassky-Nnadi’s works depicting the events of October 7 have been subject to protest in the United States.
+On February 12, 2024, protestors disrupted a talk Cherkassky-Nnadi was giving at New York’s Jewish Museum, calling her work “imperial propaganda” and characterizing the museum’s exhibition of her work as “manufactur[ing] consent for genocide.”
+Commenting on this event, Cherkassky-Nnadi said, “It's hard to defend the current Israeli government to them because I think the government bears major blame for what happened.
+On the other hand – on October 7, babies were kidnapped and killed.
+Can't they feel compassion for these people? […] in this massive negative reaction from the art world, I see white people coming from privileged countries who think they know how to solve the [Israeli-Palestinian] conflict.”

 Reception

 Due to the controversial topics that Cherkassky-Nnadi addresses in her art, viewers have many different opinions.
 While some viewers criticize the politics behind Cherkassky-Nnadi's art, others criticize the art itself, feeling that the extent to which she comments on society takes away from the actual art.
 Cherkassky-Nnadi has also received mixed responses to her portrayal of the Soviet Union; some critics fault her for depicting too much poverty and negativity, while others suggest she underplayed the poor living standards during that time.
 Cherkassky-Nnadi appreciates the responses to her work, and is glad they have sparked discussion on such important topics.
 Other critics point out the continuity of Cherkassky-Nnadi's visual language with late-Soviet artistic practices and the need to place her works within broader conceptual frameworks.